rferguson22/Gaussian-Process/README.md

 - If `gp_fit: true`: input files must contain **raw experimental data** to be used for GP fitting.
 - If `gp_fit: false`: input files must contain **precomputed GP results** to be used for probability calculation.

-Regardless of this setting, the following format rules apply to **all files**.
+Regardless of this setting, the following format rules apply to **all files**:

 - The number of kinematic dimensions `n` is **assumed to be the length of the `resolution` list** in `options.yaml`.
 - Input can be provided as: